-Mrs. Cherie Countryman, Director of Academic ConservatoryMrs.
-Anna Gay, Assistant Director of Academic Conservatory
+Mrs. Anna Gay, Director of Academic ConservatoryMrs.
+Cassie Evans, Assistant Director of Academic Conservatory

 As part of the Strategic Plan 2022 and with respect to the establishment of the academic departments as one of the original "clusters” of the school, a formal “Academic Conservatory” was established to underscore the importance of our academic departments in the development of our scholar artists.

 The word “conservatory” is derived from the Latin word conservare, which means “to preserve”.
 While an accepted definition of a conservatory is a school that gives instruction in one or more of the fine or dramatic arts, it is important to remember that all academic subjects are critical to a well-rounded, liberal arts education.

 The Boston Conservatory acknowledges this importance as follows:

 The conservatory’s liberal arts courses are custom-crafted to the conservatory’s unique arts environment, using film, museum visits, and life experience to develop analytical thinking and cross-cultural, inter-disciplinary awareness.